 With their location on the Equator, the Galapagos Islands don’t see a wide range of seasons.
-Temperatures year round are in the 70-80s F (21 – 26C).
-The islands are mostly dry, but see a small rain season from January to April.
-While air temperatures do not change much throughout the year, water temperatures can vary a fair amount.
+Temperatures year-round are in the 70-80s F (21 – 26C).
+The islands are mostly dry but see a small rain season from January to April.
+While air temperatures do not change much throughout the year, water temperatures can vary.

 The Santa Cruz II with Metropolitan Touring

-The ship was very spacious even though there were 81 people on board along with plenty of crew.
+The ship was very spacious even though there were 81 people on board and plenty of crew.
 We never had a problem finding some deck or lounge to tuck away and watch the islands pass by.
-They had a deck for everything whether it was soaking in a hot tub, a fitness center, sundowner drinks, or even star gazing.
+They had a deck for everything, whether it was soaking in a hot tub, a fitness center, sundowner drinks, or even star gazing.

-When it came to our room it was spacious enough for the two of us to sleep comfortably.
-The ability to slide our suitcase under the bed also came in handy as we would never have survived without killing eachother if not.
-Our bathroom while not spacious was clean and had biodegradable shampoo, conditioner, and body soap (but no lotion so be sure to bring some!).
-I have to say the hot water pressure was better than most hotels we stay at so we were super happy to have that on a boat at sea, kudos!
+When it came to our room, it was spacious enough for us to sleep comfortably.
+The ability to slide our suitcase under the bed also came in handy as we would never have survived without killing each other if not.
+Our bathroom, while not spacious, was clean and had biodegradable shampoo, conditioner, and body soap (but no lotion, so be sure to bring some!).
+I have to say the hot water pressure was better than most hotels we stay at, so we were super happy to have that on a boat at sea.
+Kudos!

 It’s been said the best way to keep people happy is to keep them full.
-Breakfast and lunch both consisted of large buffets full of a variety of options from omelets to pancakes and ceviche to roast beef.
-The wide selection of options ended up being our favorite meals of the day, especially lunch.
+Breakfast and lunch both consisted of large buffets full of various options from omelets to pancakes and ceviche to roast beef.
+The wide selection of options became our favorite meals of the day, especially lunch.
 Dinner is a full-service dinner with waiters delivering a starter, main, and dessert.
-They were even able to cater to dietary needs and improvise dishes for everyone.
+They could even cater to dietary needs and improvise dishes for everyone.

-Staff was friendly, attentive, and professional.
-Above all what impressed us most about the ship was how well things seemed to run at sea given the isolation of the cruise ship.
-Despite being world famous the Galapagos is not some well-developed chain of tropical islands like the Caribbean or Hawaii.
+The staff was friendly, attentive, and professional.
+Above all, what impressed us most about the ship was how well things seemed to run at sea, given the isolation of the cruise ship.
+Despite being world-famous, the Galapagos is not some well-developed chain of tropical islands like the Caribbean or Hawaii.

 What’s the best Galapagos cruise itinerary?

-The biggest difference you’ll see with itineraries are the islands that are visited.
-Central islands are the most popular as they’re easy to reach but that means a less natural environment with dispersed wildlife.
-The outer islands are more remote and only a number of vessels travel to the islands.
-Islands that you should look out for are Fernandina, Isabela, Genovesa, Española and North Seymour.
+The biggest difference you’ll see with itineraries is the visited islands.
+Central islands are the most popular as they’re easy to reach, but that means a less natural environment with dispersed wildlife.
+The outer islands are more remote and only some vessels travel to the islands.
+You should look out for the islands of Fernandina, Isabela, Genovesa, Española, and North Seymour.

 What to expect on a Galapagos cruise?

-Like an African safari, a Galapagos cruise is not a leisure holiday, but it is an amazing one that is not easily forgot.
-To give you an idea of the average day here is what our first full day on board looked like.
-As you can see it’s a pretty busy day, so save your book reading for flights and before bed if you have the energy.
+Similar to an African safari, a Galapagos cruise is not a leisure holiday, but it is an amazing one that is not easily forgotten.
+Our first full day on board looked like this to give you an idea of the average day.
+As you can see, it’s a pretty busy day, so save your book reading for flights and before bed if you have the energy.